-Pursuant to 16 USC and 36 CFR 261.50(a) and (b), and to provide for public safety, the following acts are prohibited within the American River Ranger District of the Tahoe National Forest.
-This Order is effective from September 26, 2013 until May 1, 2014.
+Pursuant to 16 USC § 551 and 36 CFR § 261.50(b), and to provide for public safety and resource protection, the following acts are prohibited on the Tahoe National Forest.
+This Order is effective from February 17th, 2017, through June 1st, 2017.

 1. Being on National Forest System Road 18, from the intersection of State Route 20 north to National Forest System Road 14, as shown on exhibit A. 36 CFR § 261.54 (e)

 2. Being on National Forest System Road 96, from the intersection of Placer County Road 3002 west to National Forest System Road 96-01, as shown on exhibit B. 36 CFR § 261.54(e).